 Earlier this year, we offered tips to ensure winter doesn’t blitz your home, and we recommended having your furnace serviced every season.
 We cannot stress the importance of doing this.
 Taking such action can prevent problems, and will keep your system operating safely and efficiently while saving you money.
 You should also regularly replace furnace filters to reduce allergens and odors.
 We also recommend having your air ducts cleaned to eliminate musty smells that can cause mold growth.

 Fall and winter in Indiana can be enjoyable times, and that’s because when you work with Breedlove Dobbs, you know your home and furnace will be ready for cooler temperatures.
 That alone can help you relax, knowing there’s no cause for alarm.
+Concerned about a strange furnace smell?
 For more information about burning odors or to schedule furnace maintenance, contact us today.